genedan/actuarial-foss/README.md

 - [Oasis](https://github.com/OasisLMF) - A sponsored organization developing the open source catastrophe model, Oasis.
 - [Aposin](https://github.com/aposin) - Association for the promotion of open-source insurance software and for the establishment of open interface standards in the insurance industry.
 - [openIMIS](https://github.com/openimis) - An open source insurance management information system (health).
+- [JuliaActuary](https://juliaactuary.org/) - A combination of flexible actuarial packages designed to work well together.